visit-dav/visit/src/doc/cli_manual/functions.rst

   ExportDatabase(e, o) -> integer

-e : type
+e : ExportDBAttributes object
     An object of type ExportDBAttributes.
 This object specifies the options for exporting the database.

-o (optional) : type
+o : dictionary
-    A dictionary containing a key/value mapping to set options needed by thedatabase exporter.
-The default values can be obtained in the appropriateformat using GetExportOptions('plugin').
+    A dictionary containing a key/value mapping to set options needed by the database exporter.
+The default values can be obtained in the appropriate format using GetExportOptions('plugin').

-return value : integer
+return type : CLI_return_t
     Returns 1 on success, 0 on failure.